 This plant was first discovered growing in a botanical garden in Germany after which the hybrid was officially named and described in 1885.
 It is the earliest shrub to bloom that grows in partial shade or full sunlight but is also extremely well-adapted to temperature changes.

 This plant blooms well in well-drained soils that consist of average to medium moisture content.
-Its leaves are elliptic-oblong in shape, are almost 6 inches long and also toothed above the middle.
+Its leaves are elliptic-oblong in shape, almost 6 inches long, and also toothed above the middle.

 Although this is one of the main forsythia species, it is actually different than the other varieties in terms of its color, as the name evidently suggests.
 This deciduous shrub produces creamy white flowers that add a great touch of beauty to your garden, alongside the other beautiful yellow forsythia flowers.

 White forsythia belongs to the Oleaceae family and grows to an average height of 3 to 6 ½ feet which makes about 1 to 2 meters.
 The flowering season for this plant ranges from March to April and is best planted at the beginning of the fall season or spring.